MESH-Research/knowledge-commons-works/README.md

 Using GIT, clone this repository.
 You should then have a folder called `knowledge-commons-repository` (unless you chose to name it something else) on your local computer.

+## Add .env.private file

+Private environment variables (like security keys) should never be committed to version control or a repository.
+You must create your own .env.private file and place it at the root level of the knowledge-commons-repository folder.

+This file should contain at least the following variables, substituting appropriate values after each = sign:

+SECRET_KEY=CHANGE_ME
+SECURITY_LOGIN_SALT='..put a long random value here..'
+CSRF_SECRET_SALT='..put a long random value here..'
+DATACITE_PASSWORD=myothersecurepassword
+PGADMIN_DEFAULT_EMAIL=myemail@somedomain.edu
+PGADMIN_DEFAULT_PASSWORD=myverysecurepassword

+## Customize .env.local file

+This repository does include a file of local environment variables that are not secret but should be customized for each installation.
+These are separated out from the main invenio.cfg file, which contains values that are fixed for all instances of the Knowledge Commons Repository.

 ## Install Python and Required Python Tools

 ### Ensure some version of python is installed